amezin/vscode-linux-kernel/README.md

     $ python .vscode/generate_compdb.py -O $KDIR $PWD

 Ensure that your module has been built and contains some `*.o.cmd` files before generating `compile_commands.json`.

+`$KDIR` must be the directory of your kernel source, not your kernel build.